insect-morphology/Manual/Sections/Adding-new-terms.md

 **Note:** In AISM, we tried our best to name combined terms from dorsal to ventral (e.g., noto-pleural conjunctiva) or proximal to distal (e.g., pleuro-coxal muscle), but just in case, make sure to search for both options (i.e., pleuro-notal, coxo-pleural).

-Once you have checked that the term is not currently included in the ontology, check for what would be the best parent for it.
+Once you have checked that the term is not currently included in the ontology, make sure to search for the term in (Ontobee)[http://www.ontobee.org/].
+If the term does not exist, or if it exists, but has a definition that is not compatible with your intended use, then it is okay to create a new term.

+First of all, think of what would be the best parent for your term.
 Main categories include 'sclerite', 'conjunctiva' (for membranes), both under 'region of cuticle', and 'skeletal muscle tissue' (for muscles).

 <img src="https://github.com/insect-morphology/Manual/blob/main/img/ProtegePlace.png" alt="ProtegePlace" width="80%"/>